 Our Leadership Message and supporting Leadership Behaviours clearly define the behaviours expected at each level of management within the Service.
 They provide a simple framework that sets the standard for those performing at that level and creates an effective career planning process to support individuals with aspirations to develop their careers.
 They inform our leadership development programmes and are fully embedded in selection processes at all levels.

-The actions under this theme are fully informed by both the findings of the 2023 inspection conducted by HMICFRS; and the relevant Fire Standards Board, National Fire Standard.
+The actions under this theme are fully informed by the findings of the 2023 inspection conducted by HMICFRS.

 - Managing performance and developing leaders - Ensuring fairness and promoting diversity - Getting the right people with the right skills